 To apply to the program, each perspective student must complete the following:

-All students seeking admission into the Medical Assistant Certificate Program are required to obtain and pay ($129) for a Criminal Background Check, Drug Screen, Proof of Immunizations, and Proof of CPR Certification after they are conditionally admitted into the program.
-Students will receive a link to CastleBranch (a 3rd party vendor) from the University of Providence to complete this requirement.
+All students seeking admission into the Medical Assistant Certificate Program are required to obtain and pay for a Criminal Background Check, Drug Screen, Proof of Immunizations, and Proof of CPR Certification after they are admitted into the program.
+Click here to access Verified Credentials (a 3rd party vendor) the University of Providence uses to manage all requirements.
 As part of your academic program you will spend time in a learning lab and clinical placement site that includes contact with clients and/or patients.
 This requirement will ensure that precautions are taken to protect clients/patients.

 The results of the background check and drug screen or failure to submit proof of immunizations may determine if you will be fully admitted to the program.
 You must inform the Dean or Director of the program if you are convicted of a crime while enrolled in your educational program.
 Each learning lab and clinical site will be informed that a background check, drug screen, and proof of immunizations has been completed.